How often do you communicate with employees about their benefits? Only at open enrollment?

 Keep it simple when reviewing employee benfits

 Reviewing benefit information can be overwhelming – especially for new employees.
 This may be the first time they are making important decisions that will affect both their medical and financial futures.
-Imagine how relieved employees would be to have good grasp on how their b
+Imagine how relieved employees would be to have good grasp on how their benefits work.

 Equip your employees with the information they need to make good benefit decisions.
 Avoid HR jargon.
 Use everyday terms that are easy for employees and their families to understand.
-For example, instead of saying “premium,” say “the monthly fee to ha
+For example, instead of saying “premium,” say “the monthly fee to have insurance.”

 Build a habit of sharing benefit information

-Whatever benefits your company has to offer, rotate the message so employees get a full understanding of all the benefits available to them and t
+Whatever benefits your company has to offer, rotate the message so employees get a full understanding of all the benefits available to them and their families.

 Much like in personal relationships, communication is key.
 Without it, employees may not feel engaged in their work — they just punch a time clock (literally or figuratively), work, and go home.
-By having a vested interest in what the company has to offer beyond a paycheck, employees might feel a stronger connection and be more lik
+By having a vested interest in what the company has to offer beyond a paycheck, employees might feel a stronger connection and be more likely to stay.

 Key to remember: Employers should communicate with employees year-round about benefit offerings.
 Investing some time and a little effort toward better benefits communication will likely reap dividends for both the company and employees.